Do you ship to my country?

 Please don't send me links for articles about plant-based leather alternatives if you have not taken the time to research the exact composition.
 Anything that uses loose plant fibre requires a binder, and something to give it a smooth, shiny surface.
 I try to do due diligence when people send me links and so far, everything has been 10-30% plastic.

 I am, however, very excited for Reishi, which promises to be one of the very first plastic-free leather alternatives.
 Unfortunately, it's still in the early stages and not readily available to me.

 Are those real teeth?

 Yes!
 Many of my products use shark teeth.
 Sharks have very fragile teeth, and are constantly shedding them and growing new ones.
 Depending on size and longevity, one shark can shed upwards of 100,000 teeth in a lifetime.
-Sharks have been around longer than trees, so the ocean is just littered with shark teeth and they are collected from beaches without harming any living animals.
+Sharks have been around longer than trees, so the ocean is just littered with shark teeth and they are collected in Morocco as part of the fossil industry, without harming any living animals.